Object Classification

 Hysteresis Thresholding

-By selecting Hystersis in the method drop-down thresholding is performed at two levels: core, or high threshold, and final, or low threshold.
+By selecting Hysteresis in the method drop-down thresholding is performed at two levels: core, or high threshold, and final, or low threshold.
 The high threshold is applied first and the resulting objects are filtered by size.
 These high probability areas act as seeds: For the remaining objects the segmentation is then relaxed to the level of low threshold starting from the seeds.
 The two levels of thresholding allow to separate the criteria for detection and segmentation of objects and select only objects of very high probability while better preserving their shape.
 As for the single threshold case, we provide a view on the intermediate results after the application of the high threshold, the size filter and the low threshold.
 The image below shows the results of the high (detection) threshold after size filter in pink () overlayed on the final results of the low (segmentation) threshold multiple colors:

 An additional setting is available with Hysteresis Thresholding: Two (or more) seeds (determined by the “core” threshold) might result in the same object when the segmentation is relaxed.
 With the Don’t merge objects checkbox, you can control this behavior: Checking it, will preserve one object per detection.
 This is indicated with the red ellipse in the above image: The pink and the yellow object would be merged without checking the Don’t merge objects checkbox.